 “We are not protesting the flag, the military, or any establishments in Charlotte,” he said.
 “We are protesting aggressive policing.”

-The group will take a knee also for NFL players who might wish to kneel by have been essentially forbidden to do so by NFL Commissioner Roger Goddell, Long said.
+The group will take a knee also for NFL players who might wish to kneel but have been essentially forbidden to do so by NFL Commissioner Roger Goddell, Long said.

 Organizers said in a statement that the “Kneel-In” will spotlight “disparities and disparate treatment that continues to marginalize people of color in America.”